Wanderers (comics): Pre-Crisis

-After meeting the Legion, the Wanderers are exposed to radiation from the Nefar Nebula which temporarily turns them evil.
-The Legionnaires become allies of the group after returning them to normal.
+After meeting the Legion, the Wanderers are accidentally exposed to radiation from the Nefar Nebula which turns them evil.
+The Wanderers then steal a valuable gemstone and face the Legion in contests of strength.
+The Legion manage to figure out what had happened to the Wanderers and reverse the process.
+The two teams part as friends.

-The Wanderers then reappeared as guests at Duo Damsel and Bouncing Boy's wedding, and also reappeared during the Legion's battle with Darkseid.
+The Wanderers appear as guests at Duo Damsel and Bouncing Boy's wedding, and participate in the Legion's battle with Darkseid.

 Post-Crisis

 In June 1988, the Wanderers appeared in a self-titled series written by Doug Moench, which ran for thirteen issues.
 Original artist Steve Dillon redesigned the characters, but was replaced by Dave Hoover and Robert Campanella, who redesigned them again.
-In this series, all the Wanderers were killed then recreated by Clonus, their Controller mentor, with upgraded powers and drastically different bodies.
+In this series, all the Wanderers were killed and resurrected by Clonus, their Controller mentor, with upgraded powers and drastically different bodies.
+Celebrand is not able to be resurrected, with his cloning attempt failing.